imadegun/gayaProdSystem/docs/epics-and-stories.md

 **And** worker groups (A, B) are managed
-**And** overtime is marked with visual indicators **And** plans print with photos, properties, day/date labels
+**And** overtime is marked with visual indicators **And** plans print with photos, properties, day/date labels **And** product complexity is tracked with main parts, additional parts, and sub parts

 **Prerequisites:** Story 3.3